notkartikye/grpc-ecommerce-platform/README.md

-# MarketPlace gRPC Service
+# Marketplace Service using gRPC

-## Overview

-<img src="/diagram.jpg" width="600">

 The service is divided into two main components: the server and the client.
 The gRPC interface is defined in `market.proto`, with auto-generated Python code (`market_pb2.py` and `market_pb2_grpc.py`) facilitating the implementation of the service and client functionality.

+<img src="/diagram.jpg" width="600">

 ## Features